Lenna-Robotics-Research-Lab/.github/profile/README.md

 Here's a look at what we've been working on.

-### 1. LMRO Project (Main Focus)
+### 1. LMRO Project
 * **Description:** An open-source autonomous mobile robot featuring a distributed control architecture.
-It utilizes ROS for high-level robot control and a real-time embedded board for low-level hardware management.
+It utilizes ROS melodic for high-level robot control and a real-time embedded board for low-level hardware management.
 * **Status:** Completed / Archived
 * **Repository:** [Lenna-Mobile-Robot-ONE](https://github.com/Lenna-Robotics-Research-Lab/Lenna-Mobile-Robot-ONE)

+### 2. LMR2 Project
+* **Description:** An open-source autonomous mobile robot utilizing ROS2 Humble for high-level robot control and the same real-time embedded board and architecture used in LMRO project.
+* **Status** Under Developement

+### 3. LTOR1 Project
+*  **Description** A control scheme for a teleoperation robot with time delay.
+*  **Status** Under Research

 ### 2. Self-Balancing Robot
 * **Description:** Our exploration into dynamic stability and control theory, developed as the capstone project for the mechatronics course (Spring 2022) at Iran University of Science and Technology.
 * **Status:** Completed
 * **Repository:** [Lenna-Self-Balancing-Robot](https://github.com/Lenna-Robotics-Research-Lab/Lenna-Self-Balancing-Robot)

 ---